-I. Whole Deposit returned to Tenants
+Landlord Repayment Requests 16.
+I. Whole Deposit returned to Tenants a.
+If you are a Landlord and you want to initiate full repayment of the Deposit to the Tenant you must:

-- a.
-If you are a Landlord and you want to initiate full repayment of the Deposit to the Tenant you must: - log into your online account; and - if you have opted for Enhanced Authentication you will have to enter a 6 digit code in order to instruct this.
-We will provide that code to your email address or mobile phone via SMS; - confirm that you wish to make a full repayment of the Deposit to the Tenant. - b.
+- log into your online account; and confirm that you wish to make a full repayment of the Deposit to the Tenant. - b.
 We will notify all Tenants of the Landlord's full repayment request. - c.
-If you are a Tenant responding to a Landlord's full repayment request you must: - log into your online account; - confirm that you act on behalf of all Joint Tenants with respect to the Repayment Process in accordance with section 8 if applicable; - provide details of the repayment method including sort code, account number (and reference if applicable) or cheque payment you would like us to use for each Tenant or Relevant Person; and - confirm your instructions for repayment. - d.
+If you are a Tenant responding to a Landlord's full repayment request you must: - log into your online account; - confirm that you act on behalf of all Joint Tenants with respect to the Repayment ii.
+Process in accordance with section 8 if applicable; - iii. provide details of the repayment method including sort code, account number (and reference if applicable) or cheque payment you would like us to use for each Tenant or Relevant Person; and - iv. confirm your instructions for repayment. - d.
 We will repay the Deposit in accordance with the Nominated Tenant's direction within 5 Calendar Days of notification to us. - e.
-We will confirm repayment to all Parties in writing.

-II.
-Landlord making Deductions from Deposit
+We will confirm repayment to all Parties in writing. - II.
+Landlord making Deductions from Deposit a.
+If you are a Landlord, and you wish to make deductions from the Deposit you must: